Little Boy (Captain Jack song)

-"Little Boy" is a song recorded by the German eurodance group Captain Jack.
-It was released in September 1996 as the fourth and final single from their album, The Mission.
-The song peaked at number 8 in the Netherlands, number 16 in Finland and number 27 in Germany.
-On the Eurochart Hot 100, "Little Boy" reached number 73.
+"Little Boy" is a song recorded by the German Eurodance group Captain Jack.
+It was released in September 1996, by CDL and EMI Electrola, as the fourth and final single from their album, The Mission (1996).
+The song is co-written by group members Franky Gee and Liza da Costa and became a top-10 hit in the Netherlands, a top-20 hit in Finland and a top-30 hit in Germany.
+On the Eurochart Hot 100, "Little Boy" reached number 73 in October 1996.
+The accompanying music video was directed by Oliver Sommer and filmed in Berlin, Germany.